aimeos/aimeos-docs/src/typo3/customize.md

     Click on the icon for *Save and close document* at the top to store the change.
 Repeat these steps for each page tree where an different shop site other than the "default" site should be used.
 Clear all TYPO3 caches when you are done.

-5. **TypoScript config**
+5. ## TypoScript config

-    To tell the front-end that it should use another shop/site by default instead of the standard one ("default"), add a line of TypoScript to the setup configuration:
+    To tell the frontend which shop/site to use in the new site's page tree, add a line of TypoScript to the setup configuration:

     ![Aimeos setup TS configuration](Aimeos-setupts.png)

     * Web::Template
-        1. Select the second page tree
+        1. Select the new site's page tree root
-        1. Choose *Info/Modify* in the drop-down at the top
+        2. Choose *Info/Modify* in the drop-down at the top
-        1. Click on *Setup* in the box below
+        3. Click on *Setup* in the box below

     ```typoscript
     plugin.tx_aimeos.settings.mshop.locale.site = <code of site>